 The Steelcase Think, the Herman Miller Aeron, and the DXRacer Racing Series all followed, each earning a 7 out of 10.
 These chairs both have adjustable lumbar support, but we found the DXRacer to be more comfortable and provide more back support than the Leap — on par with the Herman Miller Embody or Sayl.
 The DXRacer also has a reclining lever, allowing you to lock it in a reclined position — similar to a La-Z-Boy reclining chair.
 It also has a tilt limiter to lock the seat upright when not using this feature and the seat goes up high enough to act as a headrest.

 The Think has 4 tilt limiter selections, but we didn't like the setpoints as much as the Leap.
 It also lacks a headrest.
 It does have armrests that are fully-moveable — unlike the DXRacer, which can't adjust width — and can adjust the seat pan in or out, again, something the DXRacer lacks.

-The Aeron's armrests are able to move up and down, swivel, and backwards and forwards but can't adjust in width.
+The Aeron's armrests can move up and down, swivel, and backward and forwards but can't adjust in width.
 They offer a wider range of adjustment than the DXRacer but aren't quite as adjustable as the Think.
-The lumbar support on the Aeron is adjustable in terms of support but you can't really change its position.
+The lumbar support on the Aeron is adjustable in terms of support but you can't change its position.
 This isn't a huge issue since the lumbar support is quite tall but a few judges weren't fans.
 It also doesn't have a seat depth adjustment but overall is fairly easy to get into an ergonomic position.

 The Humanscale Diffrient, the Steelcase Series 1, and the Modway Articulate Ergonomic Mesh rank next in articulating features, each earning a 6 out of 10.
 The Humanscale got off to a rough start in this metric, lacking any sort of adjustable back support or any tilt limiters to stop you reclining all the way back.